cwerner1/Tiny-Tiny-RSS/PhpCompatibilityNotes.md

 functioning.
 This is usually only a problem for (unsupported) shared hosting configurations.

-I’m using whatever Debian stable is shipping.
+NB: I’m using whatever Debian stable is shipping.
 If you decide to use bleeding edge php, especially beta versions, and run into issues, most likely I won’t be able to help you. -fox